beau1399/arensee/README.md

 }

 ```
 Several key aspects of the Arensee design are in evidence in the snippet above.
-There are some FUNNNNCTIONS like causesEnemyCheck

 The data format of the "boardState" prop is a scheme that is pervasive throughout the Arensee codebase.
 As hinted by its name, it tells where the pieces are located on the board, whether they are dead and can be ignored ("deadness"), whether they are black or white ("blackness"), and so on.
 Within this data format there are also members that define the aspects of piece that are specific to its type: what it looks like on the screen, how it moves, etc.

+Another thing evident in the code snippet above is the passage from parent component to child of functions that are useful for running the chess game.
+Function "causesEnemyCheck" is an example.
+This is passed through under the same name in the code above.
+Ultimately it originates from the top-level App component, where check is managed, and gets passed down to

 **The Piece Data Format**